Khan/engblog/src/posts/snippet-server.md

 [systems](https://www.teamsnippets.com/) out there, this one is optimized for simplicity (also, free-ness).
-For instance, it prefers single webpages with lots of info over paging, queries, or fancy javascript.
+For instance, it prefers single webpages with lots of info over paging, queries, or fancy JavaScript.
 Filling out a snippet involves writing into a textbox: no fields or text editors or other barriers to productivity.
 (Markdown is available for those who want nice formatting.)
 This makes it easy to learn and easy to program against.